ssnyders89/Servianchallenge-infracode/README.md

             - Storage Account and Storage Container: store our Backend Terraform State file.

 ### 3. Azure Devops Pipeline to Build and Push Docker Image to Container Registry.
-    1. Create pipeline in Azure Devops, where is your code? point to your github repositories that you forked from git@github.com:ssnyders89/TechChallengeApp.git.
+    1. Create pipeline in Azure Devops, point to your github repositories that you forked from git@github.com:ssnyders89/TechChallengeApp.git.
     2. Configure your pipeline by using Exsisting Azure Pipeline YAML File which can be found in our forkd repository called azure-pipelines.yml.
     3. following Variables to be modified:
         dockerRegistryServiceConnection: 'YourServiceconnectionname'
         imageRepository: 'nameofimageRepo'
         containerRegistry: 'ContainerRegistryname.azurecr.io'
+    NOTE: Ensure your conf.toml is updated with correct Postgresql database information (you are planning to use in next step)
     4. Run Pipeline.
 If this is Successful should create and push a new docker image to your Container Registry in Azure Shared Resource Group.

 ### 4. Azure Devops Infra code Pipeline to Create Application Resources